bwhitman/led-matrix-processing/README.md

 # led-matrix-processing

+I gave a friend a square LED matrix for him to draw his animations on in Processing for his birthday.
+Here's the writeup on how I did that:

 Setup:

- * Raspberry Pi 4 running 64 bit Pi OS lite
+ * [Raspberry Pi 4](https://www.amazon.com/Raspberry-Model-2019-Quad-Bluetooth/dp/B07TC2BK1X) with 32GB microSD card running 64 bit Pi OS lite
  * LED matrix, 8 of them, setup in a "V-Mapper:Z" formation (ours is 192x192, made up of 8 96x48 panels).
 I got the panels from [Waveshare](https://www.waveshare.com/rgb-matrix-p2.5-96x48-f.htm) but you can find them cheaper on [AliExpress](https://www.aliexpress.com/item/1005004448605301.html) (with longer shipping)
- * A "hat" with two parallel connections for the panel, we use [HAT-A3](https://www.acmesystems.it/HAT-A3).
+ * A "hat" for the Pi with parallel connections for the panel, we use [HAT-A3](https://www.acmesystems.it/HAT-A3).
  * [A power supply enough for the panels & Pi, 40A](https://www.amazon.com/dp/B01D8FLYW6)
  * [rpi-rgb-led-matrix](https://github.com/hzeller/rpi-rgb-led-matrix) installed on the Pi
- * Processing, running on a separate computer, with slight modifications to draw the frames to the LED matrix.
+ * [Processing](https://processing.org), running on a separate computer on the same network, with slight modifications to draw the frames to the LED matrix.

 ## Panel setup